morellam-dev/cse-1322-programming-2/README.md

 To preserve IDE functionality when using this repository as a Java source path, classes  contain package headers, i.e. `package module_1.lab_1a`.
 When attempting to run these classes individually, this line should be removed.

 ## Assignment Instructions
-For the benefit of colocation, I have recreated the lab assignment documents in Markdown.
-These documents are property of the Kennesaw State University College of Computing, and I make no claim to intellectual property.
-I have provided links to these below.
+These documents are property of the Kennesaw State University College of Computing.
+For convenience, I have converted them to Markdown, and provided links below.
 The original docx versions of these assignments are located at https://ccse.kennesaw.edu/fye/1322_labs_assignments.php

 ### Module 1
 * Lab 1A (Coming Soon)